 Step 2.
 Drill entrance hole and hole for bird perch.

 Drill the bird entrance hole using a forsnter drill bit.
 A 1.5″ (3.8cm) diameter entrance hole is the optimum size for bluebirds and tree swallows.
 However, chickadees, nuthatches, warblers, woodpeckers, and wrens will also gladly make this their home.
 See Bird House Hole Size if you want to attract a specific bird.
 Optionally, drill a 0.25″ (0.6cm) inch hole for the bird perch.
+Furthermore, if being hung in a warm climate, consider drilling additional ventilation holes to keep the birds cool.

 Step 3: Glue PVC Female Adapter to bottom of Bird Box.